fguiet/rak2245-lora-gateway/doc/rak2245_lora_gateway_setup.md

 7. Using `ChirpStack Gateway Bridge` to forward LoRa message to MQTT

-First we need to edit the config file (which is not available by default)
+First we need to edit the config file (which is not available by default) The config file is located here : `/etc/chirpstack-gateway-bridge/chirpstack-gateway-bridge.toml`

 ```bash
 sudo chmod o+rx /etc/chirpstack-gateway-bridge